Robison Field: Robison Field

+Cardinal Field

 Once the Robison family was no longer associated with the team, the park was often called simply Cardinal Field in its final years.
 Breadon attained majority ownership in 1920 and decided that the nearly three-decades-old wooden ballpark was no longer adequate.

-In mid-season 1920 the Cardinals abandoned this ballpark and moved back to Sportsman's Park, making their debut there on June 6.
-The park had been rebuilt, owned and occupied by the American League version of the Browns since 1902.
+In mid-season 1920 the Cardinals abandoned this ballpark and moved back to Sportsman's Park, which had been rebuilt, owned and occupied by the American League version of the Browns since 1902.
+Their final game at the old park came on June 6, and after a road trip of three-plus weeks, they made their debut at the new park on July 1.
 The "Old" Sportsman's Park would outlive the "New" by some four decades.

 Legacy

 Robison Field was the last remaining major league ballpark that was primarily wooden.
 The park site continued to be owned by the Cardinals for a few more years.
 They finally sold the property to the developers of Beaumont High School, which was built on the site and was opened in 1926.
 After their constant on-field struggles at the old park, the club had begun to improve after their move, and with some fresh cash, they were ready to taste success.
 1926 would also be the year of the Cardinals' first modern league and World Series championship.

 Beaumont High School produced a number of major league ballplayers.
 Its own life cycle ended in the spring of 2014, when it closed.